SnipersCode/CorpWebAnsible/README.md

 ```

 ### Passwordless Sudo

+If you are not using root as the installation user over ssh, you will need to set up passwordless sudo

 Because Ansible requires passwordless sudo, you'll need to run the [following commands](http://stackoverflow.com/questions/21870083/specify-sudo-password-for-ansible) on the target machine (through ssh or directly)
 ```